Tencent/HunyuanDiT/README.md

 huggingface-cli download Tencent-Hunyuan/HunyuanDiT --local-dir ./ckpts
 ```
 Note：If an `No such file or directory: 'ckpts/.huggingface/.gitignore.lock'` like error occurs during the download process, you can ignore the error and retry the command by executing `huggingface-cli download Tencent-Hunyuan/HunyuanDiT --local-dir ./ckpts`

-For more information about the model, visit the Hugging Face repository [here](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT).

 All models will be automatically downloaded.
 For more information about the model, visit the Hugging Face repository [here](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT).